Alice Mann (politician)

-Alice Mann (born 1979/1980) is a Brazilian-American physician and former politician who served as a member of the Minnesota House of Representatives.
-A member of the Minnesota Democratic–Farmer–Labor Party (DFL), she represented District 56B in the southern Twin Cities metropolitan area.
+Alice Mann (born April 1980) is an American physician and politician from the state of Minnesota.
+A member of the Minnesota Democratic–Farmer–Labor Party, she has represented district 50 in the Minnesota Senate since 2023.
+Mann previously represented District 56B in the Minnesota House of Representatives from 2019 to 2021.

 Early life and education

 Mann and her parents immigrated from Porto Alegre, Brazil to Richfield, Minnesota, when she was eight years old.
 She attended Johns Hopkins University, graduating with a Master of Public Health, and Meharry Medical College, graduating with a Doctor of Medicine.

 Career

-She completed her residency at Mayo Clinic Health System in La Crosse, Wisconsin.
-Mann is a physician practicing family medicine and emergency medicine.
+Mann completed her residency at Mayo Clinic Health System in La Crosse, Wisconsin.
+She is a physician practicing family medicine and emergency medicine.

+In December 2024, Mann was selected to join the 2025-2026 Prenatal-to-Three Innovation Fellowship cohort, hosted by Future Caucus, recognizing her attention to healthcare policy as a member of the legislature.

 Minnesota House of Representatives

 Mann was first elected to the Minnesota House of Representatives in 2018, defeating Republican incumbent Roz Peterson.
 She did not run for re-election in the 2020 elections, and was succeeded by Kaela Berg.